Mühlenbecker Land

 Mühlenbecker Land is a municipality in the Oberhavel district, in Brandenburg, Germany.

 History

 The municipality shared its borders partly with the former West Berlin, and so during the period 1961-1990 it was separated from it by the Berlin Wall.

+The municipality of Mühlenbecker Land was founded on October 26, 2003 by merging the districts of Mühlenbeck, Schildow, Schönfließ and Zühlsdorf.

+Traffic

+Road

+In Mühlenbeck there is exit 34 of the Bundesautobahn 10.
+As the B 96a and the L21.